 It is worth stressing that the program can also be run locally as any shiny application using R. Moreover, we intend to host soon the program as a web service to provide a DIYABC Random Forest v1.0 server for multiple users.

-The main pipeline of DIYABC Random Forest v1.0 is divided into two main modules corresponding to the two main phases of a simulation and statistical treatments:
+The main pipeline of DIYABC Random Forest v1.0 is divided into two main modules corresponding to the two main phases, i.e. the simulation and the statistical treatments:

 Module 1 = “Training set simulation” where users specify how simulated data will be generated under the ABC framework to produce a training set.